knupel/Rope/revision.md

 > remove deprecated function R_Slider.update(float x, float y) in R_Dropdown class
 > add Empty constructor for R_Dropdown
 > change default value of the R_Dropdown to displey header text and selected content
+> add get() function to return get_selection() to make a correspondance with other class of Crope Gui
+> add function get_value() to R_Dropdown, the function return the String content of the selection
+> split String name and String label property for Crope element, now the both is independant.
+> improve and fi bug for R_Primitive, when we try to catch normal and real points list, and add equal conversion with the mother class for getting points too.

 \*version 45